telatin/blini/publication/paper/paper2.md

 bases, and the same test was rerun.
 For each test, the number of matches with sequences other than the query's source was also measured.
+The searches were run against an index of the reference dataset, created by each tool.

 All three tools were able to match all 100 queries with their sources in the database (Figure 1a).